tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 automatically saved upon starting a simulation.
 Checkpoints are only valid for the duration of the simulation they are created in.)*

-The two alternative red stop buttons are also related to the checkpointing function.
-The stop button pictured under a red chequered flag, as you might have guessed, stops the simulation and reverts to the last saved checkpoint.
-The plain red stop button, on the other hand, throws away everything that has happened in this simulation, returning the model to exactly the state it was before you pressed the play button.
-Pressing this will bring up a dialogue box asking you for confirmation before discarding your work.

 This concludes the scripted portion of this tutorial, covering the basic tools you'll find yourself using most in ISOLDE.
 There are others (in particular the secondary structure restraint and register shifting tools), but these only